-Dr Ranee Jayamaha is currently the Lead Consultant for South Asia Region for the World Bank Group and a Director of the Regional Centre for Strategic Studies.
+Dr Ranee Jayamaha is currently a Member of the Monetary Board of the Central Bank of Sri Lanka; the Lead Consultant for South Asia Region for the World Bank Group; and a Director of the Regional Centre for Strategic Studies.
 She was the Chairperson of Hatton National Bank Plc., HNB Assurance PLC and Sithma Development (Pvt) Ltd. Dr Jayamaha had been the Deputy Governor in charge of Financial System Stability of the Central Bank of Sri Lanka from 2004 up to her retirement at end of May 2009.
 She has over 45 years of extensive experience in the field of economics, banking, finance, regulation and administration, having held a number of positions in the Central Bank and outside.